cphillips103/iris-data/README.md

 ### Conclusion

-Based on the last plot, it appears that there are two cluster groups, Iris setosa, while the other cluster contains both Iris virginica and Iris versicolor.
+Based on the last plot, it appears that there are two cluster groups, iris setosa, while the other cluster contains both iris virginica and iris versicolor.
 The data provided in the Iris set doesn’t provide enough separation between virginica and versicolor to be used as a predictive model.

 ### Credits